johncrook-davies/sailing/stilltobecategorised.md

     - pass stern through direction of wind
     - sails change side

+* Trip is measured over ground
+* Log is always through the water
+* Passage plan is the entire journey plan
+* Pilotage plan is just the plan for exiting/entering harbour

 ## 5011
 * This is a comprehensive list of symbols on the charts
 * At the back of the book is a load of pictures - here you